redctf/redctf-old/docs/index.rst

 RedCTF Documentation
 ==================================

 RedCTF is a Capture-the-Flag framework and this is the wonderful test description.
+Outside source.
 RedCTF is written in Python.